koliajaykr/course-r4bee/content/home/slider.md

 [[item]]
   title = "Batch - 1"
   content = "\"Thanks a lot, it was an excellent course with a lot of useful information.
 I would like to follow other R lessons.
 Let me know please when you open other sessions.
-Good luck.\"" align = "center"
+Good luck.(July 2020)\"" align = "center"

   overlay_color = "#333"  # An HTML color value.